Villa Rentals in Crete

 Maleme Beach: Maleme is a beautiful sandy beach, located 20km from Chania on the road to Kissamos.

 Platanias Beach: Platanias is a sandy beach very popular and crowded, especially in July and August.
-Being at the northern coast, it is affected by the 'meltemia' (northern summer winds).
-The beach is well organized, offering accommodation facilities, food and drink at the seafront tavernas and bars, facilities for swimming and sunbathing (sunbeds, umbrellas, sea sports etc) are also available.
+Being on the northern coast, it is affected by the 'meltemia' (northern summer winds).
+The beach is well organised, offering accommodation facilities, food and drink at the seafront tavernas and bars, and facilities for swimming and sunbathing (sunbeds, umbrellas, sea sports, etc) are also available.

 Frangokastello Beach: The sandy beach in front of the Frangokastello castle.
 The sea is very shallow and it is ideal for little children.

-Marathi Beach: Approximately 12km from Chania in the East, you will find the small fine sandy beach of Marathi.
-The beach is very popular and frequented much by locals especially on weekends because of the shallow water, which is ideal for small children.
+Marathi Beach: Approximately 12km from Chania in the east, you will find the small fine sandy beach of Marathi.
+The beach is very popular and frequented by locals especially on weekends because of the shallow water, which is ideal for small children.

 Almyrida Beach: This charming little fishing and the coastal village offer a nice sandy beach and waterfront tavernas and cafes.

 Souda Cruise: Enjoy the largest natural harbour in the Mediterranean, Souda Bay, sailing in the Balos Express.
 You’ll get a chance to swim in the deep blue waters of the bay, and enjoy lunch on board!